Nigel Wrench: BBC

+2015 - present

 In February 2015 Wrench released ZA86, a limited-edition cassette, through specialist label The Tapeworm.
 A sleeve note describes it as: "apartheid South Africa, 1986, through the headphones of a young radio reporter".
 A review in The Quietus took the opportunity to sum up his career: "Few journalists have quite so intimately captured the essence of their era's great moral panics as Nigel Wrench".

 Wrench's second cassette for Tapeworm, ZA87, a piece of audio verité documenting a political funeral in Soweto in 1987, was released in March 2021.

 Wrench was for many years a voluntary director of Duckie Ltd, the award-winning LGBT+ performance group.

 Nigel Wrench now uses the name he was born with, Stephen Wrench, and has contributed, among others, an interview with Lloyd Russell-Moyle for Brighton's Gscene magazine.

 In April 2022, Wrench released a field recording called /Disco/Football recorded at non league alt-football outfit Whitehawk FC.

+"Switch Off That Machine",released in May 2025, is a third collection of archive recordings intended, a sleeve note says, as “a warning for the present and the future, from the past of apartheid South Africa", digitally free on Bandcamp and as a limited edition compact disc.
+Bandcamp rated "Switch Off That Machine" as one of 'The Best Field Recordings of May 2025'.

+Banksy interview

+In November 2023, Wrench's full interview with Banksy was released by the BBC in which Banksy reveals his first name as "Robbie", in a podcast which attracted worldwide attention.

+HIV activism

+Wrench came out as HIV-positive in 1994, in a speech while accepting his Sony Radio Award.
+He wrote extensively about living with HIV and AIDS, including a regular column for the Pink Paper and made a television documentary called From Russia With Love for BBC3 in 2003.
+He remains the only broadcaster with a declared AIDS diagnosis to broadcast a live BBC Radio programme, after he returned from a brush with death from PCP, an AIDS-related pneumonia, to work behind the microphone at the PM programme in 1996.
+Later, Wrench wrote of being a long-term survivor of AIDS for Brighton's Scene magazine in November 2021, saying "there are costs to this survival.
+There are the side effects of both medication and HIV itself, usually with long names: peripheral neuropathy causing constant pins and needles in hands and feet; lipodystrophy, which means I'm a really weird shape and pancreatic insufficiency which requires a handful of pills to digest food".

+In May 2025, Wrench released a third collection of archive recordings, ’Switch Off That Machine', available digitally free on Bandcamp and to buy as a limited edition compact disc.
+Bandcamp rated it as one of 'The Best Field Recordings of May 2025'.